 - Make a fundamental change choice

-It was also a period of incredible learning as not only did I create, invent and initiate my role as a change agent, I also studied business management and marketing part-time as mature student.
+It was also a period of incredible learning as not only did I create, invent and initiate my role as a change agent, but I also studied business management and marketing part-time as a mature student.
 As well as a series of professional management and personal development programs.
-All of which compounded as a serious “reality check” that caused me to deeply question the role, importance and value of having a lot of status, power, and material possessions.
+All of which compounded as a serious “reality check” that caused me to deeply question the role, importance, and value of having a lot of status, power, and material possessions.
 It came as a “meaning of life check” where I questioned my somewhat superficial and yet somewhat unsatisfying life, which was centred around fashion’s deliberate obsolescence.
 Floundering as well within an abundance of female leadership models who often replicated dysfunctional male behaviours.

 This deeply confronting and boldly immersive process led to a further realization that I actually did not really like the person I had become – that in order to become a better person, I was required to make a fundamental change choice towards creating a very different, more meaningful, purposeful and fulfilling life.

 - Clarify, enact & embody your passionate purpose

 Janet Sernack Design Management Consultants Pty Ltd was born serendipitously soon after making this fundamental change choice.
-My passionate purpose was to facilitate focus, direction, and solutions for manufacturers, retailers and small businesses in the turbulent and volatile lifestyle and fashion industries.
-Which, at the time, were seriously at the effect of an Australian government restructure in the removal of protective tariffs and duties across the Textile, Clothing & Footwear industries and seriously needed to embrace change.
+My passionate purpose was to facilitate focus, direction, and solutions for manufacturers, retailers, and small businesses in the turbulent and volatile lifestyle and fashion industries.
+Which, at the time, were seriously at the effect of an Australian government restructuring in the removal of protective tariffs and duties across the Textile, Clothing, and Footwear industries and seriously needed to embrace change.

-Over the 6 years, I operated this business, I had the privilege of working for iconic brands including Seafolly, Chanel, Oroton, Jenny Kee, among others, like Kerry McGee, Image Clothing, Von Troska and Charlie Brown, who are all, sadly, no longer in business.
+Over the 6 years, I operated this business, I had the privilege of working for iconic brands including Seafolly, Chanel, Oroton, and Jenny Kee, among others, like Kerry McGee, Image Clothing, Von Troska, and Charlie Brown, who are all, sadly, no longer in business.